 Stephanie is a Bariatric Foodie living in Henderson, NV.

 Are you a “Bariatric Foodie and…”?
 If you’ve got a unique angle to your post-op life, share it with your fellow Foodies!
-Email [email protected] share your story.
+Email [email protected] to share your story.

 Like this article?